epicsNSLS2-deploy/Bundle-Index/docs/centos7.md

 # CentOS 7 Bundles

-Below is a list of all bundles available for CentOS 7, including included modules and versions, locations, and build configurations and settings.
+Below is a list o all bundles available for CentOS 7, including included modules and versions, locations, and build configurations and settings.

 ### ADCore R3-8